1300 numbers for startups

 But while starting a business may be easier than ever, maintaining one is just as hard as it was at any other time.
 In fact, it’s probably harder given the enormous amount of competition that exists now - in all markets.
 So the first thing you have to do is set your company apart from the competition and establish a reputation.

-There are many ways of doing so; one is to get a 1300 number.
+There are many ways of doing so - a simple one is to get a 1300 number.

 In the old days, when brick-and-mortar businesses were the spine of the economy, having a local phone number for your business was logical.
 After all, your customers lived in the neighborhood.
 But now, unless you’re opening a used book store or a shoe repair shop, your customer base is likely to be spread around the whole country, if not the world.
 Advertising your business with a local landline or mobile phone number will therefore put you at a disadvantage.